Green Bank Telescope: Description

 Because of its height (at 148 meters or 485 feet tall, it is 60% taller than the Statue of Liberty) and bulk (16 million pounds), locals sometimes refer to the GBT as the “Great Big Thing”.

+The telescope's capabilities include the ngRADAR system which use the dish as a radar transmitting antenna to observe solar system objects such as asteroids.
+Its low power prototype (700 watts at Ku band), with reception at the Very Long Baseline Array, has already imaged the moon and asteroid (231937) 2001 FO32.

 Discoveries

 In 2002, astronomers detected three new millisecond pulsars in the globular cluster Messier 62.

 In 2006, several discoveries were announced, including a large coil-shaped magnetic field in the Orion molecular cloud, and a large hydrogen gas superbubble 23,000 light years away, named the Ophiuchus Superbubble.

 In 2019, the most massive neutron star PSR J0740+6620 to date was detected.
 Since 2004, 28 new complex molecules have been discovered in the interstellar medium with the Green Bank Telescope.